nycrecords/thelma/adr/01_azure_storage_tier.md

 ### 2. Zone Redundant Storage (ZRS)

 ZRS replicates data across three availability zones in the primary region.
-Each availability zone is a separate physical location with independent power, cooliing and networking.
+Each availability zone is a separate physical location with independent power, cooling and networking.
 It provides 99.9999999999% (12 nines) durability of objects over a given year.
 ZRS is best for data that requires consistent access and availability in a single region.

 #### Pros